iOliver678/SCE-Web-Dev/week2/labs/lab2/README.md

 - How to use Postman to test endpoints
 - How to simulate data using an in-memory array
 - How HTTP methods map to actions (GET → read, POST → create, DELETE → delete)

-## What's Next?

-Want to go further?

-- Learn how to persist your data using MongoDB or PostgreSQL
-- Add PUT and PATCH routes to update to-do items
-- Add form validation and error handling
-- Build a simple frontend with HTML or React
-- Deploy your server using Render, Vercel, or Railway

 ## Wrap-Up